markus-gerber/vnv-heap/Readme.md

 ## Setting up Zephyr

-1. Follow the installation instructions of [zephyr-rust](https://github.com/tylerwhall/zephyr-rust/tree/b0dbd3a1b2fe80363b802c01d5891121151b4732).
+1. Follow the installation instructions of [zephyr-rust](https://github.com/tylerwhall/zephyr-rust/tree/ff51ff709f79b2adbcbd0c34644eab59bce0dc11) at commit *ff51ff709f79b2adbcbd0c34644eab59bce0dc11*.
+This requires Rust *1.75.0* and Zephyr *3.7.0*.
 Notes:
     - It is important to activate the zephyr environment every time you work with it.
-If you use distrobox you can simple add a similar line `source zephyrproject/zephyr/zephyr-env.sh` to your `.bashrc` script.
     - Also make sure that your `~/.zephyrrc` file contains similar content:

         ```bash
-        export ZEPHYR_EXTRA_MODULES=/home/markus/Distrobox/zephyrbox/zephyr-rust
+        export ZEPHYR_EXTRA_MODULES=~/zephyr-rust
         export WEST_BASE=~/zephyrproject
         export ZEPHYR_BASE=~/zephyrproject/zephyr
         ```

 2. Add a link to your `zephyr-rust` directory in the [zephyr](zephyr/) directory so it looks like this: `zephyr/zephyr-rust/[content of zephyr-rust]`
+3. Add following lines to the contents of `rust/zephyr-sys/wrapper.h` in your `zehpyr-rust` directory (this will enable the generation of Rust bindings for the SPI interfaces):

+    ```c
+    #ifdef CONFIG_SPI
+    #include <zephyr/drivers/spi.h>
+    #endif
+    ```

-3. *[Optional]*: Only necessary if you want to run this on an ESP32-C3
+4. *[Optional]*: Only necessary if you want to run this on an ESP32-C3. (*Explanation*: These steps are necessary because the vNV-Heap requires atomics, but the ESP32-C3 does not provide the "a" cpu extension as it only contains a single RISC-V core.
+However, atomics can be "simulated" solely by turning off interrupts until an atomic operation is finished.)
     1. Enable atomics for the target by editing the file in `zephyr-rust/rust/tagets/riscv32imc-unknown-zephyr-elf.json`.
 Now set `atomic-cas` to `true` and `target-pointer-width` to `32`.
 The contents of the file should now look like this:

         ```json